ozansener/active_adaptation/README.md

 - To match theory and practice, put feature learning in both players
 - Include gradient reversal layer
 - <del> Try with oracle loss </del> still worse than random may be it is bringing sort of a bias
+- Look at the tSNE plot and see is it because of diversity
 - Plot the accuracy vs training data (proposed model)

 ## Step Domain Adaptation